 - Guilt is an obstacle that can seem insurmountable & from our discussions, I’ve seen you navigate some challenging obstacles.
 When this guilt is removed, what will take its place?
 When you see the next obvious step – what do you see yourself doing?

 - Here is a small task for you to try.
 When you are with the person, do something different.
 This something different may be treating them as if they were your greatest supporter.
 You have already tried many things; trying one more idea may give us some more ideas of what works.

 Alternate universe – Bizarre-o world

 - I’m going to ask you a weird question.
-Pretend that as you walked through that door you entered an alternate universe, but you are not aware that this is an alternate universe.
+Pretend that as you walked through that door, you entered an alternate universe, but you are not aware that this is an alternate universe.
 The challenge you described does not exist in this universe.
-When you see that person (or team or vendor or etc…) what will be different about your interaction?
+What will be different about your interaction when you see that person (or team or vendor, etc.)?
 Share more about that interaction?

 - What from this alternate interaction will you apply to your work?